penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

     2.1.
 A note's transmission key binds to the nullifier key in circuit as described in the [Diversified Address Integrity](#diversified-address-integrity) section, and all components of a positioned note, along with this key are hashed to derive the nullifier in circuit as described below in the [Nullifier Integrity](#nullifier-integrity) section.

     2.2.
-This is in the `ActionHandler` implementation on `check_stateful`, and an external check about the integrity of each transaction.
+This is in the `ActionHandler` implementation, and an external check about the integrity of each transaction.

 3. The circuit verifies for non-zero amounts that there is a valid [Merkle authentication path](#merkle-auth-path-verification) to the note in the global state commitment tree.